An Anxious Person’s Guide to Disney World

 Tip 11 : Remember to have fun!

-As an anxious parent, I often find myself so stuck in my head worrying about every little thing that could go wrong that I forget to enjoy things.
+The irony of being an anxious adult at Disney World is that you want it to be magical so badly that you almost ruin it for yourself.
 That must sound so insane for anyone without anxiety but, sadly, it’s my reality.
 This is really silly, but try setting alarms on your phone or watch that say take a deep breath and smile, because once I did that every hour, I was able to see the day through my daughter’s eyes and get out of my own head, even if just for a few minutes.

 The other way I did this was by peeling off from the group for a bit with my sister to ride Tron (an insane new roller coaster that was THE MOST FUN EVER) and it was a blast to just scream and laugh with her and act like little kids again.